gripped/XE503C32-arch-linux-kernel/Linux_on_emmc/README.md

 Otherwise at some point
  - The chromebook will run out battery power (It's never fully turned off while the battery has some power)
  - The software flags for dev-mode and usb boot will revert to default
- - The only way to re-enable (AFAICT) dev-mode and usb boot is via chromeos which you've deleted so you'd have to use a recovery USB to reinstall chromeos which wipes everything you had on the emmc
+ - The only way to re-enable (AFAICT) dev-mode and usb boot is via chromeos which you've deleted so you'd have to use a recovery USB to reinstall chromeos which wipes everything you had installed on the emmc

+### Install
-Everything on the emmc can be deleted.
+Nothing chromeos related is needed on the emmc so it can all be deleted.
 The following is not a full guide but shows one way to do it assuming you already have a working install on the usb drive your doing it from, and are using my kernel packages.
 Otherwise adapt as required.

 Check device names (they can change)